How to Hear God Clearly: Your Ultimate Guide for Hearing God

 A Personal Anecdote

 Years ago, I attended a Rex Humbard evangelistic service in Toronto with friends.
-An invitation was given for anyone in need of healing to stand and receive prayer.
+An invitation was given for anyone needing healing to stand and receive prayer.
 I stood and declared my vision healed, placing my eyeglasses firmly in my pocket.
 They remained in my pocket throughout the remainder of the service while I sat desperately waiting for my vision to improve.

-(Spoiler alert: God hadn't said my eyes were healed, and physically they weren't healed.
-My strong desire for a gift of healing had accepted presumption instead of faith.)
+(Spoiler alert: God hadn't said my eyes were healed, and physically, they weren't.
+My strong desire for the gift of healing had led me to accept presumption instead of faith.)

 Here's what that embarrassment taught me: Getting it wrong doesn't disqualify you from hearing God; it qualifies you to hear Him better.
 Every mistake teaches you something about discerning His voice from your own thoughts, the opinions of others, or the enemy's deception.

-Learning how to hear God clearly necessitates developing discernment of what we've heard.
+Learning how to hear God clearly requires developing discernment about what we've heard.
 Let me share the filters I've learned to apply.

 Understanding God's Voice vs. Other Voices